jnqnfe/gong/bin/README.md

 ## Features

-The test program comes with features for enabling/disabling the following: use of "alt mode";
+The test program has the following features that can be enabled/disabled when compiling:

+ - `alt_mode` enables use of `gong`'s "alt mode".
+ - `no_abbreviations` disables `gong`'s abbreviated matching feature.
-skipping over the first ("program name") argument; and abbreviated matching.
-See the library documentation for more information on what these mean.
+ - `keep_prog_name` avoids skipping over the first ("program name") argument when outputting analysis.
+ - `color` enables formatted (color/bold/etc) analysis output

 To use these features, use Cargo's `features` option.
 You can enable a single feature, such as `alt_mode` as `--features alt_mode` or `--features=alt_mode`.
 You can enable multiple features by enclosing them in quotes, such as `--features "alt_mode no_abbreviations"` or `--features="alt_mode no_abbreviations"`.
 You can enable all features simply with `--all-features`.
+You can disable default-enabled features with `--no-default-features`.

 Remember, you must supply this Cargo option before supplying the *early terminator* which separates Cargo's options from those to supply to the to-be-run program.